U.S. judge dismisses Exxon lawsuit to stop climate change probes

 The case is Exxon Mobil Corp et al v Schneiderman et al, U.S. District Court, Southern District of New York, No. 17-02301.

-Reporting by Jonathan Stempel in New York; editing by G Crosse and Grant McCool
+Reporting by Jonathan Stempel in New York; editing by Grant McCool and Leslie Adler